keypair34/notwallet/CONTRIBUTING.md

 ## Vision

-We aim to make Not - Crypto Wallet as trusted and widely used for Solana as MetaMask is for Ethereum.
+We aim to make NotWallet Crypto as trusted and widely used for Solana as MetaMask is for Ethereum.
 Your contributions help us get there—thank you!

 ---